light156/multi-ancestry-COJO/README.md

 ## Usage & Example Commands

-The usage is basically the same as original GCTA COJO, while extended to multiple cohorts.
+The usage is basically the same as original GCTA COJO, while `--bfile` and `--cojo-file` are extended to multiple cohorts.
 Nevertheless, there are two major differences:
 > 1. We do not have `--cojo-slct` flag, since the program is designed for performing COJO only.
 > 2. Our model is slightly different from original GCTA version.
 If you want to **reproduce original GCTA results or use GCTA-COJO criteria on multiple cohorts**, please use flag `--gcta`.